 The GTX 1070 Ti is a viable option, although you’re getting very close to the boundary of what we would consider comfortable 4K gaming.
 If you dip down into 1070 and below, only older games or those with very low settings will be playable at 4K.

 AMD does have some options if you’d prefer to stick with the red team.
-Its Vega 64 graphics card is perfectly capable of single-card 4K gaming for around $550.
-The Vega 56 isn’t quite as viable, though can deliver passable 4K gaming experiences at around the $450 price point.
-Again, if you can’t find those cards at competitive prices, an Nvidia RTX card is going to be a more capable and future-proof option.
+Its Vega 64 graphics card is perfectly capable of single-card 4K gaming for around $600.
+The Vega 56 isn’t quite as viable, though can deliver passable 4K gaming experiences at around the $400 price point.
+On the flip side of the price spectrum, the Radeon VII is AMD’s latest beast coming in at $699.
+It’s a viable competitor for Nvidia’s RTX 2080 and is one of the best 4K graphics cards today, arguably only beaten by Nvidia’s much-more-expensive RTX 2080 Ti.

-AMD does have a new range of graphics cards called Navi, which is expected to show up in early 2019.
-We don’t expect to see a high-end solution early on though, so the current landscape of 4K graphics cards is unlikely to change dramatically in the near future.
+AMD does have a new range of graphics cards called Navi, which is expected to show up in the summer — although it may have been delayed.
+We don’t expect to see a high-end solution early on, so the current landscape of 4K graphics cards is unlikely to change dramatically in the near future.

 Another option that some consider with 4K gaming is twin graphics cards in SLI or Crossfire configurations.
 While that is viable and often necessary to hit high framerates at maximum detail levels in the most taxing of games, know that the gains aren’t linear.
 You aren’t going to get double performance by paying through the nose for two RTX 2080 Ti cards.
 There also aren’t that many games that adequately support dual-GPU technologies, so consider wisely before committing to multicard PC setups, as they can be more trouble than they’re worth.